jjvanzon/Piano-Playing-Docs/goals.md

     - To put online.
     - For entertainment.
 - ***Sharing:***
-    - Most of the things I produce I might put online, including recordings, chords and simplified sheet music and other analyses.
+    - Most of the things I produce I might put online, including recordings, chords and sheet music with simplified notation and other analyses.

 Styles & Attitudes
 ------------------